agude/agude.github.io/_books/heavens_river.md

 {% capture quantum %}{% include book_link.html title="The Quantum Thief" %}{% endcapture %}

-The thing I loved about the previous three {{ bobiverse }} books---{{ bob1 }},
+What I loved about the previous three {{ bobiverse }} books---{{ bob1 }},
 {{ bob2 }}, and {{ bob3 }}---was how many interweaving stories they told.
 The
-chapters where very short, often just a few minutes to read, and each new one changed point of view and story.
+chapters were very short, often just a few minutes to read, and each new one changed point of view and story.
 This kept the books moving fast.

 {{ this_book }} does away with that almost completely.
 There is only one story, subsequent chapters stay with the same character and storyline, and the chapters are much longer; some take over 30 minutes to read!
 The book is also twice as long as any of the previous ones.
-This made the book feel slow.
+This made reading the book feel slow.

 This book also ends the geek-power fantasy that was core to the series.
 Previously, Bob was a kind-hearted nerd who overcame all obstacles in his path by being clever.
-In {{ this_book }}, a lot has gone wrong and the Bobs are powerless to stop it: the Pav are hostile, the humans want to separate from the Bobiverse, Bobiverse is breaking down into factions---gamers[^game_cringe], AI obsessed Skippies, and isolationist Starfleet---and Bob himself is stuck on an alien [topopolis][wiki_top].
+In {{ this_book }}, a lot has gone wrong and the Bobs are powerless to stop it: the Pav are hostile, the humans want to separate from the Bobiverse, and the Bobiverse is breaking down into factions---gamers[^game_cringe], AI-obsessed Skippies, and isolationist Starfleet---while Bob himself is stuck on an alien [topopolis][wiki_top].

 [wiki_top]: https://en.wikipedia.org/wiki/Topopolis